nus-cs2103-AY1920S2/duke/docs/README.md

 - Deadline: a task with a description and deadline
 - Event: a task with a description and time

+You can add tasks that are not on your list yet.

 #### 2.1.1 `todo` - Adds a todo item